domantasjurkus/peek/README.md

 4. A final confidence score is output based on damage map

 #### Assumptions
-`*` Images should ideally be captured under similar lighting conditions
+- Images should ideally be captured under similar lighting conditions
-`*` The camera should be fixed 90 degrees vertically above the products for inspection
+- The camera should be fixed 90 degrees vertically above the products for inspection
-`*` The product is not rotated from the query image more than 45 degrees
+- The product is not rotated from the query image more than 45 degrees

 ### Nice-to-haves
-`*` Automatically crop control image
+- Automatically crop control image
-`*` Change feature detection algorithm from SIFT (patented) to BRISK or some other free alternative
+- Change feature detection algorithm from SIFT (patented) to BRISK or some other free alternative
-`*` Update warping to rotate the query image any number of degrees
+- Update warping to rotate the query image any number of degrees
-`*` Detect main geometric shape of the product to remove background
+- Detect main geometric shape of the product to remove background
-`*` Automatically compute blur and threshold values (color histogram comparison?)
+- Automatically compute blur and threshold values (color histogram comparison?)

-Project by Domantas Jurkus